-We have audited the compliance of the North Carolina Housing Finance Agency (the Agency) with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement that are applicable to each of its major federal programs for the year ended June 30, 2007.
-The Agency's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited the compliance of the North Carolina Housing Finance Agency (the Agency) with the types of compliance requirements described in the US Office of Management and Budget (OMB) Circular A-133 Compliance Supplement that are applicable to each of its major federal program for the year ended June 30, 2009.
+The Agency's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
 Compliance with the requirements of laws, regulations, contracts, and grants applicable to each of its major federal programs is the responsibility of the Agency's management.
 Our responsibility is to express an opinion on the Agency's compliance based on our audit.